giacomogroppi/writernote-qt/README.md

   - Include audio file in writernote file
   - or decide to save the file in a specific location
   - listen to the audio again and visually see what was being written [only keyboard]
+- Create style of sheet
+- Dynamically decide how to create the sheet
+- Extract audio from writernote file
+- When closing the application, the program understands if the user has written something

 ## Experimental Features:
 - Import images